volkm/learntla-v2/docs/core/functions.rst

   CountMatching(f, val) ==
     Cardinality({key \in DOMAIN f: f[key] = val})

-Then we just need to test to check this over every element in the sequence:
+Then we just need to check this over every element in the sequence:

 ::